-- 4) Carrboro's largest emissions sector is buildings, with most building emissions being residential, and most of the residential building sector being non-owner occupied.
+- 1) The Chapel Hill-Carrboro City School system and OWASA both have separate policy, fiscal, and administrative processes from the Town, and therefore, different boards and staff.
+They also have larger emissions, facilities and operating budgets than Carrboro has, and therefore, an ability to have a greater influence on emissions reductions; - 2) Transit is a public service that has the ability to significantly mitigate emissions.
+Chapel Hill Transit is a cooperative effort between Carrboro, Chapel Hill and UNC; GoTriangle is a multicounty/regional transit authority serving over a million people; - 3) Currently, Carrboro on its own has very limited influence on larger electricity and natural gas utilities.
+Duke Energy provides electrical service to over 90% of Carrboro.
+Carrboro is also served by Piedmont Electric Membership Cooperative, which buys its electricity from Duke for resale.
+PSNC is the local natural gas provider.
+This is in contrast to local governments operating municipal utilities. - 4) Carrboro's largest emissions sector is buildings, with most building emissions being residential, and most of the residential building sector being non-owner occupied.
 Oversight by the North Carolina Utilities Commission, management by the above utilities, and regulation by building codes (which are established at state/federal levels) are strong non-market/public sector drivers that influence emissions from buildings.
 Landowner and landlord management and decisions are strong private sector drivers.
 Social/cultural norms influence both public and private sectors. - 5) The Town has very limited oversight of Homeowners Associations (HOAs) (less in fact than the state of North Carolina).
 Carrboro did recently update regulations to limit new HOAs ability to constrain an individual homeowner's desire to pursue sustainability measures.

-Table 1: Local Climate Action Planning is One Layer in a Continuum 15
+Table 1: Local Climate Action Planning is One Layer in a Continuum 16

-Organizational Scale General Scale Climate Action Examples (population) "Primary Domain" Examples Personal 1 person Personal choices (e.g., dietary, housing, transportation, vocation, financial, consumer) Household/family ~2-10 people "Home economics" (e.g., housing, transportation, landscaping/gardening, financial, consumer) Neighborhoods, small ~10-100 Small organization organizing, management, fossil fuel businesses, clubs, people divestment nonprofits, congregations Schools, co-ops, larger clubs, ~100-1000 Business/organization planning and management; fossil businesses, congregations, people fuel divestment corporations Small towns, colleges, co- ~1k-10k Sustainability plans; land use and transportation; fossil ops people fuel divestment Towns, small utilities, ~10k-100k Local climate action/sustainability plans; land use and universities people transportation; local living economy; fossil fuel divestment Cities, medium utilities, ~100k-1M Local climate action/sustainability plans; land use, counties people transit/transportation; fossil fuel divestment Regions, states, large ~1M-10M Transit/transportation; utility regulation; State law; utilities/utility commissions people Building Code; fossil fuel divestment Nations, international ~>10M people Climate summits/agreements; carbon pricing; IPCC; building code; federal laws; trade agreements; multinational corporate policy; fossil fuel divestment
+Organizational Scale General Scale Climate Action Examples (population) "Primary Domain" Examples Personal 1 person Personal choices (e.g., dietary, housing, transportation, vocation, financial, consumer) Household/family ~2-10 people "Home economics" (e.g., housing, transportation, landscaping/gardening, financial, consumer) Neighborhoods, small ~10-100 Small organization organizing, management, fossil fuel businesses, clubs, people divestment nonprofits, congregations Schools, co-ops, larger clubs, ~100-1000 Business/organization planning and management; fossil businesses, congregations, people fuel divestment corporations

-15 This table does not fully address continuums of access to capital and decision making authority, nor to sociological and cultural dimensions, all of which add complexity.
+16 This table does not fully address continuums of access to capital and decision making authority, nor to sociological and cultural dimensions; all add complexity.
 The point of this table is to illustrate that climate action transcends all scales, and to help define the "space" in which community scale climate action planning occurs.